RedwoodJS 4

 00:49:57 - Dom Saadi

 Right, right.
-Like the idea with switching navyte is that it'll enable that a lot easier than like Webpack would.
+The idea with switching to Vite is that it'll enable that a lot easier than Webpack would.

 00:50:05 - Nick Taylor